At a Glance: Best 9mm reloading dies

 - Your die set MUST be compatible with your reloading press

 - Saving money is always good, but don’t go too cheap with your reloading dies or your completed rounds will suffer the consequences

-To cut right to the chase, carbide reloading dies perform better and last longer than steel reloading dies.
-They’re also more expensive.
-This isn’t to say that steel reloading dies aren’t effective, it’s just that carbide reloading dies are more premium.
+Carbide reloading dies perform better and last longer than steel reloading dies.
+They’re also more expensive but carbide dies are honestly the best way to resize straight handgun cartridges… This isn’t to say that steel reloading dies aren’t effective, it’s just that carbide reloading dies are more premium.